Tom-HA/k8s-operators-workshop/site/content/docs/getting-started/init-env/01_deploy_argocd.md

 Once the prerequisite (see the [prerequisites section](../01_intro.md#prerequisites)) are completed, we'll need to initialize the environment.

-To initialize the environment, follow the documentation under the [init-env](../init-env) folder.
-In this section, we'll use _Helmfile_ to install Argo CD, this enables us to complete this workshop by following the GitOps methodology.
+To initialize the environment, we'll use _Helmfile_ to install Argo CD, this enables us to complete this workshop by following the GitOps methodology.
 Using Argo CD, we'll provision a PostgreSQL database and a PostgreSQL operator.

 ## Deploy Argo CD